gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction4.md

 The general form is `(a -> b -> b) b List a` where `a` is the type of element in the source list and `b` is the type of the resulting fold.
 The first parameter `(a -> b -> b)` is a reducing function which itself takes parameters representing the source and result types and returns an evaluated result.

-For example, to create a function to calculate the sum of a list of numbers:
+For example, to create a function that calculates the sum of a list of numbers:

 ```elm {l siding}
 sum : List number -> number